wilburc/wilburc.github.io/_portfolio/ugh.md

 All while satirizing the so-called online rant of the millenial.

-I quickly mocked-up my idea in Balsamiq.
-It included sliders to toggle the bot’s “personality,“ as well as a toggle to turn it on or off.
+I mocked-up my idea in Balsamiq.
+It included sliders for the bot’s “personality,” as well as an on/off switch.

 ![ugh initial mockup](/files/ugh_initial.png "ugh. initial mockup")